Language

 We round up our list with Falls Creek Alpine Resort in Victoria, another large resort conveniently located just a four-and-a-half-hour drive from Melbourne.
 It's also not too far from Mount Hotham.
 So, why not hit both during the same vacation?
 While Mt Hotham might be the unofficial powder capital, Falls Creek reports more annual snowfall than any other ski resort in the country.
 As such, despite its modest vertical, it offers the most fun and powdery descents anywhere on the continent.

-Falls Creek is also a firm favorite of ski tourers and backcountry enthusiasts, thanks to its extensive options, a myriad of marked routes, and phenomenal descents with some of Australia’s best scenery.
+Falls Creek is also a firm favorite of ski tourers and backcountry enthusiasts, thanks to its extensive options, a myriad of marked routes, and phenomenal descents with some of best scenery in Australia.
 In terms of accommodation, there are plenty of hotels, lodges, and apartments, ranging from high-level to budget-friendly.
 So, you don't have to break the bank to enjoy the deepest snow in Oz.

 You’ll find a pretty impressive après scene, too.
 In fact, there's no better way to cap off an awesome day of ski touring Down Under than by sinking a few beers and then sinking down under the table, right?
 See what we did there?
 All jokes aside, Falls Creek should be the number one choice for making the most of Australia’s backcountry.